Longtail Garfish

 Key Features

-- Slender, streamlined body with a silvery lateral band
+- Slender, streamlined silvery body

-- Large scales that easily detach
+- Large scales that detach easily

 When You’ll See Them